 THE future is looking bright for hard-working Ripon Grammar School students celebrating outstanding A-level performances.

-With 79 per cent of grades awarded at A*/B, and more than half of all grades at A*/A, most students have secured their first or second choice of university on a diverse range of courses, from aeronautical engineering to fashion, medicine and philosophy.
+With 79 per cent of grades awarded at A*/B, and more than half of all grades at A*/A, most students have secured their first choice of university on a diverse range of courses, from aeronautical engineering to fashion, medicine and philosophy.

 Headmaster Jonathan Webb said: “Results days are days of joy and celebration as examination results open up new pathways in life and new institutions of learning.